Fondue Macaroni and Cheese is a creative twist on our favorite cozy comfort food, taking its cue from a classic cheese fondue from the Swiss Alps!

 Instructions

-- In a saucepan, heat the wine to a simmer, and then slowly add the cheese, a handful at a time, stirring or whisking continuously to incorporate it before going on to the next handful.
-The mixture should be hot but not boiling, and it only takes a short time...don't walk away.
+- In a saucepan, heat the wine, cream, and a cup of hot pasta water to a simmer, and then slowly add the cheese, a handful at a time, stirring or whisking continuously to incorporate it before going on to the next handful.
+The mixture should be hot but not bubbling or boiling, and it only takes a short time…don't walk away.

-- When the cheese is fully incorporated, add the Kirsch and salt and pepper to taste.
+- When the cheese is fully incorporated, add the Kirsch and black pepper to taste.
 Then grate in some fresh nutmeg.
+Thin it down with more of the hot pasta water, if necessary.

 Delicious looking!
 Who can resist mac & cheese, I know I can’t!